Suno Pricing (Nov 2025): Free vs Pro vs Premier, Credits & Commercial Use

 Suno pricing 2025 at a glance

-Below is a practical comparison that I use when advising creators who ask which tier they should choose.
-Prices for Pro and Premier here reflect widely reported figures from multiple trackers and reviews.
-I encourage you to confirm the live numbers on Suno’s pricing page since the page is dynamic.
+Below is a practical comparison I use when advising creators on which tier to pick.
+Prices for Pro and Premier reflect current in-app copy; always confirm live numbers on Suno’s pricing page because it’s dynamic.

 Plan Monthly price Credits Approx songs Commercial use Rollover Notes

-Basic (Free) $0 50 credits per day ≈10 per day No Daily reset Great for learning and non-commercial drafts [2][6]
+Basic (Free) $0 50 credits per day ≈10 per day No Daily reset Non-commercial; Free runs v4.5-All.
+Android listing phrases it as “ten free songs/day.”
+[2][6]

-Prices for Pro starting at $10 are noted by Suno’s help center.
-Premier at $30 is widely reported by independent trackers, confirm the live price on Suno’s official page before subscribing [3][7][1].
+* Pro starting at $10 appears in Suno’s Help Center and in-app pricing.
+Premier at $30 is shown in official pricing/app-store listings; always confirm the live price on Suno’s page before subscribing.
+[1][3][7]

 How Suno pricing ties to credits, songs, and resets